xingzaizhailu/Learning/docker/docker.md

 Get the service ID for the one service in our application:

     docker service ls
-A single container running in a service is called a task.
+A single container running in a service is called a **task**.
 Tasks are given unique IDs that numerically increment, up to the number of replicas you defined in docker-compose.yml.
 List the tasks for your service: